To all DHJJ business clients – words of hope, caution, and advice with the Paycheck Protection Program and Forgiveness.

 Other eligible costs

 - Track your progress regularly.
-Create spreadsheets to capture actual cash payments for all eligible costs paid in your 8-week period.
+Create spreadsheets to capture actual cash payments for all eligible costs paid in your covered period.
 Keep as much detail as possible: payment dates, check numbers, reference numbers.
 For payrolls note the pay date, the period covered, and track amounts for gross payroll, details of withholdings, and net payrolls.
 Remember to reduce payroll dollars paid for any amount paid to an employee that equates to a wage level in excess of $100,000 annually.

 - Assemble reports and summaries that will track your progress and very likely may be required to support your application for forgiveness.